Playfloor/bonzai-template/README.md

   change.
 (Find them easily with `git grep foo`.)
 Change the `foo.go` name and package to your own.

-* Keep in mind that the cmdbox modules document themselves with embedding usage and other documentation and therefore will likely not need a lot of content in this [README.md](README.md) file.
+* Keep in mind that Bonzai commands document themselves with embedding usage and other documentation and therefore will likely not need a lot of content in this [README.md](README.md) file.